Supersymmetry and trace formulas I. Compact Lie groups: General Remarks on New Localization Principle

-Here $\hat\psi^{\mu}$ are Majorana fermion operators satisfying canonical anti-commutation relations \beq [\hat\psi^{\mu},\hat\psi^{\nu}]=\delta^{\mu\nu}\hat I, \eeq where $[~,~]$ is a graded commutator and $\hat I$ is an identity operator acting on the Hilbert space.
 In the case of odd $n$ it is well-known (see \cite{Delmastro:2021xox} for the recent discussion and the references therein) that Majorana fermions are anomalous in the sense that there is no Hilbert space interpretation.\footnote{Nevertheless, such system with an odd number of Majorana fermions are still physically well-defined in terms of path integral formulation.} To remedy this situation, we replace $M$ by $M\times S^{1}$ and trivially add a single term $\psi^{n+1}\dot\psi^{n+1}$ to the Lagrangian, while keeping the kinetic term unchanged.
 Thus in this case we also have a graded Hilbert space $\cH$ where $\hat{H}$ acts, and it what follows we will always assume such modification for odd $n$. \end{remark} Like in the finite-dimensional example, our new localization principle applies to the systems with zero Witten index,